atillatan/blog/_articles/Apache-Kafka-Tutorial.md

 ### Data Size of Messages

-for sending rows from databse, how many rows should I send per message.
+for sending rows from database, how many rows should I send per message.

 Best practices: